RSLogix .L5X interface.

 Each module is comprised of a set of communication ports identified by a unique integer.
 Ports feature a read-only type attribute to query the interface type and a read-write address attribute to get or set the type-specific address.
 A typical example for manipulating the IP address of an Ethernet port, which is usually port 2:

 >> prj.modules['ENBT'].ports.type 'Ethernet' >> prj.modules['ENBT'].ports.address = '192.168.0.1'

-Safety modules, including the controller, contain a read/write snn attribute for manipulating the module’s safety network number.
-It evaluates to a 12-character string representing the hexadecimal safety network number; intervening underscores as seen with RSLogix are stripped away.
+Module and port safety network numbers use the same format: a twelve character string representing the hexadecimal safety network number; intervening underscores as seen with RSLogix are stripped away.
 Acceptable values to set a new number need not be zero padded and may contain intervening underscores, however, it must be a string yielding a hexadecimal number not exceeding 48 bits.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.

 |Filename, size l5x-1.5-py2.py3-none-any.whl (51.7 kB)||File type Wheel||Python version py2.py3||Upload date||Hashes View|

 |Filename, size l5x-1.5.tar.gz (50.3 kB)||File type Source||Python version None||Upload date||Hashes View|